 I've personally moved out of a number of rentals simply because the bathroom was depressing.
-Having an ugly, old or worn out bathroom then will definitely damage your resident retention and make it much harder to appeal to prospective tenants.
+Having an ugly, old or worn-out bathroom then will definitely damage your resident retention and make it much harder to appeal to prospective tenants.

 All this being said, bathrooms are more susceptible to wear and tear than other rooms in the house.
 Water does bad things to an interior.
 Which means keeping it nice is one of the more frequent, and subsequently more expensive jobs.

-Instead of covering the whole room with those gorgeous (but expensive) tiles, use a few and surround them with more budget friendly ones.
+Instead of covering the whole room with those gorgeous (but expensive) tiles, use a few and surround them with more budget-friendly ones.
 This will actually help them stand out more.

 There isn’t generally a lot of countertop space in a bathroom so you may be wondering how exactly you are supposed to save here.

 One trend at the moment is splurging on expensive granite tops.
 Even if you are really committed to a granite countertop there are ways to do it cheaper.
-Go for either less popular colours, or choose a piece with imperfections.
+Go for either less popular colors, or choose a piece with imperfections.
 If the flaws are located in the right place you won’t be able to see it because of the sink and taps anyway.

 However, there are plenty of other ways to save when it comes to countertops.
 Create a rustic DIY sink pedestal, for example.
 Simply cut a hole in the top (and back, for plumbing) of the dresser.
 Bit of varnish and wax and it could look pretty gorgeous.

 A lick of paint is a cheap way to renew the look of a room.
 However, whilst the bathroom may be one of the smallest rooms in the house it is also the trickiest one to paint.
-You’ll need a lot of painters tape and will need to be careful going around the many edges - windows, sink, shower, tiles etc.
+You’ll need a lot of painters tape and will need to be careful going around the many edges - windows, sink, shower, tiles, etc.

 The fixtures are the glistening focal points of a bathroom.

-Old, grimy, moldy or leaky fixtures are immensely off-putting to say the least.
+Old, grimy, moldy or leaky fixtures are immensely off-putting, to say the least.